Español English

 The genus Parthenocissus, family Vitaceae, comprises 12 species of climbing shrubs native to North America and eastern Asia.
 Some species are: Parthenocissus inserta, Parthenocissus quinquefolia, Parthenocissus tricuspidata, Parthenocissus semicordata, Parthenocissus henryana, Parthenocissus himalayana.

-Common names: Virginia creeper, Victoria creeper, Five-leaved ivy.
+Common names: False Virginia creeper, Grape woodbine, Thicket creeper.
 This species is native to North America.

 They are deciduous climbing plants with reddish stems with tendrils that reach 20 meters (65.6 feet) in height.
 They have glossy leathery leaves with 5 petiole leaflets with serrated edges and deep green color that take on attractive red tones in autumn.
 The flowers are small and greenish; they bloom in late spring and early summer.
 They produce dark purple fruits.

-The Parthenocissus inserta grows in sun and semi-shade exposures.
-They resist frosts down to -25 ºC (-13 ºF).
+Parthenocissus inserta grows in sun and semi-shade exposures.
+It resists frosts down to -25 ºC (-13 ºF).

 Water regularly so that the substrate remains cool but not damp (much less waterlogged).